gabe00122/jaxrl/README.md

 # Partially Observable Multi-Agent RL with Transformers

 This project provides a JAX-based framework for training Transformer-based agents in custom, partially observable multi-agent reinforcement learning (MARL) environments.
-The entire training pipeline, from environment stepping to parameter updates, is JIT-compiled for maximum performance.

-🚧 This project is under active development and some things might not be stable 🚧
+The custom grid environments are designed to test memory, planning, multi-task learning and cooperation.

-### ✨ Key Features
+### ✨ Key features

 * **Transformer-based Agents**: Uses a Transformer-over-time architecture to handle partial observability.
+Uses updated transformer architecture such as rope and pre-layer norm.
-* **High Performance**: Small models train a **10 million+** steps per second and the medium sized transformer trains at **2 million** steps per second on a single 5090.
+* **High Performance**: Single layer transformers train a **10 million+** steps per second and the medium sized transformer trains at **2 million** steps per second on a single 5090.
+Cudnn, grouped query attention and bfloat16 training significantly boost performance.
 * **Custom Environments**: Includes several challenging MARL environments designed to test memory and coordination.
 * **PPO Implementation**: A clean and efficient Proximal Policy Optimization (PPO) implementation.
-* **Multi-task training**: One model can be trained on multiple environments simultaneously.
+* **Multi-task training**: One model can be trained on multiple environments simultaneously with unique task id embeddings.

-* **Distributed Training**: Training can be distributed to several TPUs or GPUs (temporarily regressed)
+* **Snapshot League self play**: Policy snapshots can be rotated into the opponent poll during training.
+* **Trueskill Evaluations**: Policies for zero sum games can be compared using a trueskill based evaluation system and a model checkpoint pool.
+* **Discretized Value Functions**: Option to either minimize MSE or Hl-Gauss discretized values.

 ---

-## 🚀 Getting Started
+## 🚀 Getting started

 ### Prerequisites